SEP Retirement Plans for Small Businesses

 - SIMPLE IRA Plans for Small Businesses, Publication 4334, describes a type of retirement plan designed especially for small businesses.

 - Retirement Plan Correction Programs, Publication 4224, provides a brief description of the IRS and DOL voluntary correction programs.

 DOL: Electronically at askebsa.dol.gov or by calling 866-444-3272

 Related materials available from DOL

-DOL sponsors an interactive website, the Small Business Advisor.
-This encourages small business owners to choose the appropriate retirement plan for their business and provides resources on maintaining plans.
+In addition, DOL sponsors an interactive website the Small Business Advisor that encourages small business owners to choose the appropriate retirement plan for their businesses and provides resources on maintaining plans.

 Related materials available from the IRS

 - Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans)

 - Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs)